bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:17:05

-One thing that I got feedback on about your work is from a prominent Bitcoin Core dev who said, quote, ''the stacks review matters.''
+One thing that I got feedback on about your work is from a prominent Bitcoin Core dev who said, quote, "the stacks review matters."
 The stacks review is valuable, something along those lines.
 And so I think you've done quite a bit of review and maybe you can comment on that in the context of how do you think about how much time you spend authoring new code and PRs versus review?
 And why do you think that this person said that your review counts?